-During the year, \$1.0 million of share based payments were written back by the Group.
+During the year \$17,000 (2015: \$1.0 million) of share based payments were written back by the Group.
 The expense that was recognised in previous years was determined through the application of the Black-Scholes option pricing model.
-The Black-Scholes model is dependent on a number of variables and estimates fully described in note 26.
+The Black-Scholes model is dependent on a number of variables and estimates.